fortitudo-tech/pcrm-book/README.md

 If you are completely new to [conda environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and Jupyter notebooks, you can find a lot of information online.

+You can also run the code without any local installations using [Binder](https://mybinder.org/v2/gh/fortitudo-tech/pcrm-book/HEAD?urlpath=%2Fdoc%2Ftree%2F%2Fcode).
+Note however that Binder servers are not always available and might have insufficient resources to run all the examples.

 # Feedback
 Please post your feedback in the community Discussions forum.
 I will try to